kyleblee/daily_recipes_gem/NOTES.md

 ## A list of process and progress along the way to use on the blog post:
     - First, used "bundle gem daily_recipes" to automatically generate the project files.
 Then, created a remote git repository and hook it up to my local repository after making my first commit.
     - Once I had the file structure set up.
 I planned out the user flow of my CLI application in NOTES.md.
 The general gist was...(see PLANNING below and include in post)
     - Avi's "CLI Gem Walkthrough" video was a really helpful guide for starting to build.
 I created a "daily-recipes" file in the bin directory and added a shebang line.
 The file, for the time being, just puts-ed "You ready to eat some food, yo?", just so I could be sure it was working.
-Once I tested that, I created a CLI.rb file inside of my lib/daily_recipes directory for actually handling the user interaction of the program and created a class called #start that greets the user and gets the first input (whether or not they would like to see the recipes of the day).
+Once I tested that, I created a CLI.rb file inside of my lib/daily_recipes directory for actually handling the user interaction of the program (the CLI controller) and created a class called #start that greets the user and gets the first input (whether or not they would like to see the recipes of the day).
+    - When I tried running the daily-recipes executable, I got the 'uninitialized constant' error because my load dependencies weren't set up correctly.
+So, I continued to watch Avi's video and used that guidance to fix the dependencies in my program.
+I decided to use the lib/daily_recipes file as my environment, similar to what he does in the video.

 ## PLANNING
     - What is the gem: A CLI application that scrapes the latest recipes on the homepages of allrecipes.com, recipe.com, and seriouseats.com, and presents them to the user so they can choose a recipe and get more information.
     - USER FLOW
       - User types in "daily-recipes"
-      - A greeting appears followed by the prompt "Would you like to see the recipes of the day?" ("yes" / "exit")
+      - A #greeting appears followed by the prompt "Would you like to see the recipes of the day?" ("yes" / "exit")
       - "yes" brings up 15 recipe titles (5 from each site) in a numbered list
       - another prompt asks the user if they would like to see more information on any of the recipes (allowing the user to choose by typing the number associated with the recipe title)
       - If they choose a recipe title, they are shown the following information on that recipe: